ansemin/Doc2Md/README.md

 ## Environment Variables

-In this project, **OpenAI** integration is optional but recommended for advanced document parsing.
-To enable it, create a `.env` file in the **root directory** of the project with your API key:
+OpenAI integration is optional but recommended for advanced document parsing.
+To enable it, create a `.env` file in the project root with your API key:

 <details>
 <summary><b>Example <code>.env</code> file</b></summary>